-(1) "Defendant" means a veteran charged with a criminal offense [...]

-(5) "Servicemember" means:

-(a) a member of the active or reserve components of the [Army, Navy, Air Force, Marine Corps, or Coast Guard, of the United States] armed forces as defined in Section 68-3-12.5; or (b) a member of the National Guard of the United States."

-2. Redefining "armed forces" in each section of code where the definition is applied to a particular section of that code:
+- (1) "Defendant" means a veteran charged with a criminal offense [...] - (5) "Servicemember" means: - (a) a member of the active or reserve components of the [Army, Navy, Air Force, Marine Corps, or Coast Guard, of the United States] armed forces as defined in Section 68-3-12.5; or - (b) a member of the National Guard of the United States." - 2.
+Redefining "armed forces" in each section of code where the definition is applied to a particular section of that code (and includes the definition of uniformed services):